Hive raises $85M for AI-based APIs to help moderate content, identify objects and more – TechCrunch

 It’s notable to me that for now at least Hive doesn’t disclose any big technology companies among its customers.
 That may partly be due to NDAs, but Guo points out that their in-house activities, which include heavy doses of human involvement, have made them somewhat less willing customers up to now.
 That could be changing however, not just because AI tools are improving, but because of the problems that have arisen from some of the current routes, such as the run of controversial stories about social media content moderators and the traumas that they have faced.

 In terms of future deals, those might come by way of some of Hive’s strategic backers and strategic partnerships.
-The company currently works with companies like Cognizant, Comscore and Bain (which is an investor), who in turn provide consulting and services to larger tech companies that have opted to outsource some of their human moderation work.
+The company currently works with companies like Cognizant, Comscore and Bain (which is an investor), which in turn provide consulting and services to larger tech companies that have opted to outsource some of their human moderation work.
 Whether those human moderators shift up practices or not, chances are that tech will be playing an increasing role in the bigger process of trying to give more structure both to shaping and adhering to abuse policies.

+Updated to note the two separate rounds of funding of $50 million and $35 million.